emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-11-Customer Segmentation for An Online Retailer.md

 ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Customer Segmentation/ecommerce.jpg)

-Segmentation is the part of the assortment planning process where we decide right products at the right quantity at the right price in the right place at the right time.
+Segmentation is the part of the assortment planning process where we decide *right products* at the *right quantity* at the *right price* in the *right place* at the *right time*.
 The following is the assortment planning framework typically followed by retailers.

 ![_config.yml]({{ site.baseurl }}/images/2019-12-11-Customer Segmentation/assortment planning.PNG)